jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 ### Part 2: Static dispatch

-Contrary to dynamic dispatch, a static dispatch does not require a vtable or a fat pointer, the call is straight forward.
-The compiler performs a type validation to ensure that involved types are compatible (*).
+Contrary to dynamic dispatch, a static dispatch does not require a vtable or a fat pointer, the call is straight forward because the target (method or function) is selected at compile time.
+Also, the compiler performs a type validation to ensure the involved types are compatible (*).

 In C++, the dispatch is implemented with templates, and, in recent version, with the help of [concepts][1].
 In Rust the implementation is done with Traits (as in dynamic dispatch).